I swear I didn’t write this because my name is Deirdre.

 I know what you’re thinking.
 I’m sensitive.
 This is personal.

 Yes, I happen to have a name that’s very difficult to spell.
 I’ve gotten all kinds of spellings throughout my life (My favorite?
 Deidriff.
-Came by fax apps without internet.
+Came by fax.
 Don’t ask.)

 I’ve gotten used to this.
 And I accept it.
 I swear.